Editorial: EU regulations put AI startups at risk of being left behind

 In Gartner’s latest hype cycle, AI is expected to be the most disruptive technology in the coming years.

-“It’s a particular problem when you’re looking at the US where in places like California they are not under these same pressures,” says Wright.
-“You’ve got your Silicon Valley startup that can access large amounts of money from investors, access specialist knowledge in the field, and will not be fighting with one arm tied behind its back like a competitor in Europe.
+“You’ve got your Silicon Valley startup that can access large amounts of money from investors, access specialist knowledge in the field, and will not be fighting with one arm tied behind its back like a competitor in Europe,” comments Wright.